R-js/libRmath.js/README.md

 ## Progress (DONE and TODO)

-As of 26 March inital port has been done, now to implement tests (chai, mocha)
+As of 26 March initial port has been done, now to implement tests ( CHAI, MOCHA)

 | original c module | js/ts module name | port date | date added to test-suite | R -base functions |
 |-------------|--------------------|-------------|--|--------------------|